NNPDF/nnpdf/validphys2/docs/tutorial.md

-:   The input is very loosely coupled with the underlying implementation, and therefore it is likely to remain valid even after big changes in the code.
-Fir example, in the runcard above, we didn't have to concern ourselves with how LHAPDF grids are loaded, and how the values of the PDFs are reused to produce the different plots.
+:   The input is very loosely coupled with the underlying implementation, and therefore it is likely to remain valid even after big changes in the code are made.
+For example, in the runcard above, we didn't have to concern ourselves with how LHAPDF grids are loaded, and how the values of the PDFs are reused to produce the different plots.
 Therefore the underlying mechanism could change easily without breaking the runcard.

 Therefore: